Water lily care:

 Occasionally, water lilies become lunch for aphids.
 If you see small black or greenish tiny bugs on the leaf surface, you can wash them off with pond water.
 This usually knocks down the aphid population sufficiently in an outdoor pond.

 If your lily is crowded, you can lift the pot and split the tubers or discard pieces.
 Replant any tubers (big chunks of root-like stuff) that have small white roots and green shoots attached.
 Plant them in pots of soil at a 45-degree angle.
 After replanting the tubers, put a layer of sand or small gravel across the soil surface to keep pet koi fish or goldfish from digging the roots up.
 (Pond fish tend to nibble on plant roots.)

 When water lilies are happy and healthy, they will bloom and grow!

-To purchase your own hardy water lilies, please visit our plant ordering page!
+To purchase your own hardy water lilies, please contact us!

 For tips on overwintering hardy and tropical water lilies, click here.